Bill Blass: New York Public Library

 In 1994, Blass gave $10 million to the New York Public Library.
 In recognition of the gift, the Public Catalog Room of the New York Public Library Main Branch at Fifth Avenue and 42nd Street was named the Bill Blass Public Catalogue Room.

 Retirement and death

 In 1999, Blass sold Bill Blass Limited for $50 million to Michael Groveman and retired to his home in New Preston, Connecticut.
-Blass, longtime a heavy smoker, was diagnosed with oral/tongue cancer in 2000, not long after he began writing his memoir.
+Blass, a longtime heavy smoker, was diagnosed with oral/tongue cancer in 2000, not long after he began writing his memoir.
 His cancer later developed into throat cancer, resulting in his death on June 12, 2002, ten days away from his 80th birthday.

 Blass collected art and was a connoisseur of antiquities and in his will bequeathed half of his $52 million estate, as well as several important ancient sculptures, to the Metropolitan Museum of Art.

-Quote
+Quotes

 "The beauty of being able to draw, or paint, from an early age is that you never feel trapped, least of all by your immediate circumstances."

 "The secret of living is not staying too long.
 I have learned when to leave the party."